dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1776 — FREQUENCY RECEIVED BY BENJAMIN FRANKLIN. <br>
+\>SCAFFOLDING: CIVIC RESONANCE ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “We harness lightning not to rule the skies, but to illuminate reason.” <br>
+// “Liberty requires neither fire nor blood, but a well-tuned conscience.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1776 — FREQUENCY RECEIVED BY ADAM SMITH. <br>
 \>SCAFFOLDING: VALUE PERCEPTION INTERFACE — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>